36degrees/obyford.com/posts/playing-board-games-remotely-with-friends.md

 I thought it was worth sharing how we did it.{.paragraph--lead}

-It's very specific to the equipment that we have available to us (a Canon DSLR, and a Mac) but I hope it be be a useful starting point.
+It's very specific to the equipment that we have available to us (a Canon DSLR, and a Mac) but I hope it's a useful starting point.

 [[toc]]